mindspore-ai/docs/tutorials/source_en/use/data_preparation/loading_the_datasets.md

     data_set = ds.MindDataset(dataset_file=CV_FILE_NAME)
     ```
     In the preceding information:
-    `dataset_file`: specifies the MindRecord file or list of MindRecord files.
+    `dataset_file`: specifies the MindRecord file or the list of MindRecord files.

 2. Create a dictionary iterator and read data records through the iterator.
     ```python